Jvn-r/process-visualizer/README.md

 # Process & File Interaction Visualizer
+A visual extension to Wtrace

-A Windows-based tool that parses system event logs and visualizes process-to-file interactions in real time.
+A Windows-based tool that parses system event logs provided by wtrace and visualizes process-to-file interactions in real time.

 ## What it does
+- Run Wtrace with admin privilege through .bat
 - Parses high-frequency system event logs
 - Applies dynamic filtering
 - Streams structured events over WebSockets to HTML UI